tpsin/process/fork.md

         sleep 5 &

     "sleep 5" is a child process of the terminal process.
 If you kill the parent process also the child process will be killed.

+4. If a parent does not wait for a child process to die, certain "zombie" processes will be left on the system.